-- Provide trial and appellate representation to indigent clients charged with, or convicted of, felonies in district court.
+- Provide trial and appellate representation to clients charged with, or convicted of, felonies and misdemeanors.

-- Provide trial counsel and support services to indigent clients who are acutely mentally ill or intellectually disabled and charged with a misdemeanor in the fifteen county criminal courts at law
+- Provide trial counsel and support to clients who are mentally ill or intellectually disabled.

 - Provide representation for juveniles accused of acts of delinquency in juvenile court.

 - Provide continuing legal education services to assistant public defenders and private defense counsel who represent indigent clients.

 - Act as a resource and support to private defense counsel assigned to indigent clients.

 - Improve the provision of services to mentally ill misdemeanor defendants.